ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 **Project pages:** [Git-Hub-Project](https://github.com/ivan-zapreev/Distributed-Translation-Infrastructure)

 ## Introduction

 This project contains a distributed phrase-based statistical machine translation infrastructure consisting of load balancing, text pre/post-processing and translation services.

-The software is mostly written in C++ 11 and follows the client/server architecture based on JSON over WebSockets.
+The software is mostly written in C++ 11 and follows the distributed client/server architecture based on [JSON](https://www.json.org/) over [WebSockets](https://en.wikipedia.org/wiki/WebSocket) with support for secure communications ([SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)) by means of [OpenSSL](https://www.openssl.org/).

 Along with scaling by introducing distributed services on various computational nodes, we also ensure scalability on multicore CPUs by employing multi-threading.

 The infrastructure consists of the following applications:

 + **bpbd-server** - the translation server consisting of the following main components:
     - *Decoder* - the decoder component responsible for translating text from one language into another